 Inbound Buying Delegations: The Progressive® Insurance Miami International Boat Show® is working to attract more foreign buyers to the show.
 Currently, nearly 25% of visitors are international.
 NMMA is working to channel those buyers into a formalized program to ensure we connect them with members.
 Contact firstname.lastname@example.org to learn more.

-International Product Certification: While this is one of the more challenging aspects of exporting, NMMA has dedicated staff who specialize in international certification criteria for recreational boats and associated products.
+International Product Certification: NMMA has dedicated staff who specialize in international certification criteria for recreational boats and associated products to help members successfully deal with this potentially challenging aspect of exporting.

 International Logistics: To ship a product overseas, exporters have at least four options.
 Many exporters rely on an international freight forwarder to perform these services.
 Some companies utilize the services of Shippers’ Associations.
 Other companies use express delivery or mail services.
 It is also possible for exporters to arrange their own shipping.
 You can find out more about shipping at the U.S. Customs and Border Protection web site.
 Exporters should evaluate each option to determine which one works best for their unique situation.
 NMMA members also benefit with our freight savings plan.